Kuldeep-kk/EduEcho_MERN/README.md

 - Authentication: Advanced OTP based system
 - Email Service: Integrated email functionality for signup and password recovery

-## Contribute

-Interested in contributing?
-Great!
-We welcome contributions from everyone.
-Please read our [CONTRIBUTING.md](link-to-contribution-guidelines) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the [MIT License](link-to-license) - see the LICENSE.md file for details.

----

 EduEcho - Empower your academic endeavors with community support!